abramz/boids/ABOUT.md

 1. Freshen up on the math.
 2. Learn how to work with three.js, how to think about testing in the space, etc.
-3. (NYI) Somehow adjust the number of objects in the system based on the system performance.
+3. Somehow adjust the number of objects in the system based on the system performance.
 4. Implement some patterns/flight paths that I might like to see.
 5. Implement multiple flocks, potentially with different behaviors/flight paths.